How and Why to Hike Sidewinder Canyon in Death Valley

 Trailhead Logistics for Sidewinder Canyon in Death Valley

-The Sidewinder Canyon trailhead is located on Badwater Basin road, 32 miles (or about an hour’s drive) south of Furnace Creek.
+The Sidewinder Canyon trailhead is located on Badwater Basin road, 32 miles (~1 hour) south of Furnace Creek.
 This area of the park is well south of the popular sites like the Artist’s Palette Drive and the Badwater Basin view.
-There is signage for the trailhead, but the signs are small, so keep your eyes open.
+There is signage for the trailhead, but they’re easy to miss.

 The turnoff will take you a short .5 mile up a well-graded dirt road to the parking lot.
 There are absolutely no services at the trail head.
 No water.
 No bathroom.
 No Starbucks.
-So, come prepared.
+Bring twice as much water as you think you’ll need.

 You don’t strictly need a trail map to successfully do the hike, but we found it useful for identifying where the side canyons are located.
 You can print it in advance or just pick up a paper copy at the Visitor’s Center in Furnace Creek.